0x84f/osu-wiki/news/2023/2023-03-02-osumonthly-8.md

 Much stuff has happened in osu!mania in the last month, but here are some of the most exceptional highlights:

-· Back in early 2019, one of the most legendary scores in 4k was set by [wonder5193](https://osu.ppy.sh/users/8474029) - an [SS on the top difficulty in AiAe](https://www.youtube.com/watch?v=bmlDSgNBAhM).
+Back in early 2019, one of the most legendary scores in 4k was set by [wonder5193](https://osu.ppy.sh/users/8474029) — an [SS on the top difficulty in AiAe](https://www.youtube.com/watch?v=bmlDSgNBAhM).
 This has stood unchallenged at the top of the leaderboard for 4 years... until now.
-This February [Myuka](https://osu.ppy.sh/users/10072733) popped off and grabbed the #1 on the leaderboard - even more impressively, he did it through sheer force of ratio as he missed the 100% by 3 200s.
+This February [Myuka](https://osu.ppy.sh/users/10072733) popped off and grabbed the #1 on the leaderboard — even more impressively, he did it through sheer force of ratio as he missed the 100% by 3 200s.
 How can someone achieve such level of precision over the relentless quadstreams and longjacks?
 See for yourself:

-<iframe width="100%" height="315" src="https://www.youtube
+<iframe width="100%" height="315" src="https://www.youtube.com/embed/0ik42pbJaCU" frameborder="0" allowfullscreen></iframe>
-com/embed/0ik42pbJaCU" frameborder="0" allowfullscreen></iframe>

-· This start of year has been spectacular for difficult maps in the ranked section, both in 4k and 7k - but above all of them stands [tyrcs' BEYOND](https://osu.ppy.sh/beatmapsets/1873425#mania/3855004).
+This start of year has been spectacular for difficult maps in the ranked section, both in 4k and 7k — but above all of them stands [tyrcs' BEYOND](https://osu.ppy.sh/beatmapsets/1873425#mania/3855004).
 This is without a doubt the new hardest ranked mania map, replacing [STRONG 280](https://osu.ppy.sh/beatmapsets/1741321#mania/3559824), also by [tyrcs](https://osu.ppy.sh/users/13026904) (what a guy).
 With only 7 passes after a month, the 276 BPM unrelentingly dense chordstreams of the top difficulty are a challenge unplayable by (almost) anyone, resulting in a short leaderboard topped by none other than [- Kura -](https://osu.ppy.sh/users/11420405), who achieved an insane 810k S rank on this behemoth.
-Just watch below - but don't expect to understand much:
+Just watch below, but don't expect to understand much:

-<iframe width="100%" height="315" src="https://www.youtube
+<iframe width="100%" height="315" src="https://www.youtube.com/embed/GHKBgsWN-lI" frameborder="0" allowfullscreen></iframe>
-com/embed/GHKBgsWN-lI" frameborder="0" allowfullscreen></iframe>

-Not only that, but [- Kura -](https://osu.ppy.sh/users/11420405) also achieved the new mania pp record, getting [1474pp on Last Wish](https://osu.ppy.sh/scores/mania/527179450) - and he did it mere minutes after a historic win over South Korea in the MWC Semifinals.
+Not only that, but [- Kura -](https://osu.ppy.sh/users/11420405) also achieved the new mania pp record, getting [1474pp on Last Wish](https://osu.ppy.sh/scores/mania/527179450) — and he did it mere minutes after a historic win over South Korea in the MWC Semifinals.
 Truly extraterrestrial.

 Much more has happened in this short month, but just to shoutout a couple more plays:

-· [cheewee10](https://osu.ppy.sh/users/4477497) obtained a [992k FC on Leeju's SYSTEM ERROR](https://osu.ppy.sh/scores/mania/527961436), the controversially ranked 10* whose original version served as the MWC Semifinals Tiebreaker.
+- [cheewee10](https://osu.ppy.sh/users/4477497) obtained a [992k FC on Leeju's SYSTEM ERROR](https://osu.ppy.sh/scores/mania/527961436), the controversially ranked 10\* whose original version served as the MWC Semifinals Tiebreaker.
-· [CrewK](https://osu.ppy.sh/users/11488604) achieved a mad [997k SS on Ciel's true DJ MAG](https://osu.ppy.sh/scores/mania/529143933), another instance of him absolutely destroying one of the hardest SV charts in the game.
-This one is worth seeing, even if you don't follow mania - you can find the video from his perspective [here]( PLACEHOLDER as he'll surely upload it very soon ).
+- [CrewK](https://osu.ppy.sh/users/11488604) achieved a mad [997k SS on Ciel's true DJ MAG](https://osu.ppy.sh/scores/mania/529143933), another instance of him absolutely destroying one of the hardest SV charts in the game.
+This one is worth seeing, even if you don't follow mania — you can find the video from his perspective [here]( PLACEHOLDER as he'll surely upload it very soon ).
 Special attention to the **extra special** skin!

 ## Mapping Recap